SKYKING, SKYKING, DO NOT ANSWER.

 - During times of tensions, or unusual behavior by Russia, China or North Korea, SKYKING messages broadcast more often.
 In March of 2015, Russia launched surprise military exercises near the borders of Finland and Norway (the latter of which is a NATO Member).
 When this happened, a SKYKING message lasting 34 minutes was broadcast.
 Unprecedented by most previous transmitted messages, and, as of the date of this post, none have been nearly that long.
-(EDIT: OCTOBER, 31 2016 SAW A 42 CHARACTER CODE TRANSMITTED)

 (Please see updated information HERE)

 Speculation that is probable.